 Perhaps the most crucial factor to your eCommerce venture’s success is the quality of your mobile app.
 But too often, businesses make poor UX choices, overlooking the needs of their customer base.
 Even after taking care of precise details, your app can still catch some UX mistakes.
 Given that your customers have no shortage of options, it wouldn’t be surprising if they abandoned their shopping journey midway.

 Here are some common pitfalls to avoid while developing a mobile app for your online store.

 Inadequate Search Functionality

-When your customers browse through a category but are unable to narrow their options down, they often perform a search to refine the listing, expecting the search field to allow them to look for products in the chosen category.
-According to a study by Baymard, more than 50% of users try to search within their chosen category to filter the product list.
-But more than 90% of m-commerce sites do not support this, instead of performing a site-wide search.
+When your customers browse through a category but cannot narrow their options, they often perform a search to refine the listing, expecting the search field to allow them to look for products in the chosen category.
+According to a study by Baymard, more than 50% of users try to search within their selected category to filter the product list.
+But more than 90% of eCommerce sites do not support this, instead of performing a site-wide search.
 The result?
-Users abandoning the platform altogether.
+Users abandon the platform altogether.

 To solve the problem, your app can add the current category scope to existing autocomplete suggestions without adding new interface elements.
 Another way is scoping the search field with a manual search scope selector – a drop-down embedded in or placed next to it.
 It can set the current category as default but may allow the user to change it.

 A manual scope selector may be handy if your online store offers varied product catalogs.